4 Marketing Strategies to Generate Major Growth in 2017

 Growth marketing is about maximizing results along every step of the customer’s journey.
 The question becomes this: what are the best ways to approach growth marketing this year?

 In this post, I’ll cover 4 growth marketing strategies you can use to bring transformational growth to your company in 2017.
-You’ll read a lot about personalization, both in the content you deliver and in the way you communicate to your audiences.
+You’ll read a lot about website personalization, both in the content you deliver and in the way you communicate to your audiences.

 Before jumping into those topics, let’s start with your content itself.
 We’re betting it’s good; but in 2017, good is the new average.